wallarm/product-documentation/docs/latest/installation/load-balancing/nginx-stable/docker-image.md

 [wallarm-token-types]:              ../../../user-guides/nodes/nodes.md#api-and-node-tokens-for-node-creation
 [platform]:                         ../../../installation/supported-deployment-options.md

-# Running Docker NGINX‑Based Image
+# Running Docker NGINX‑based Image

 The Wallarm NGINX-based filtering node can be deployed as a Docker container.
 The Docker container is fat and contains all subsystems of the filtering node.